ncuskey/FWG5/hex-map/README.md

 - Check that `add()` function is being called
 - Ensure polygon rendering is working

+**Slow performance**
+- Check browser console for performance warnings
+- Ensure you're using a modern browser
+- Verify all optimizations are in place

 ### Browser Compatibility
 - **Chrome**: Full support
 - **Firefox**: Full support